 The Windows start-up screen should look something like Figure 1-1.
 Several standard desktop icons will always appear on start up.
 Note the Taskbar along the bottom, with the Start icon at the far left.
-If you own your own computer, you can do quite a bit of customizing of your desktop by choosing your favorite colors and scenes. rearranging and adding icons, moving the Taskbar to a different location, hiding it from view, and so on.
+If you're using your own your own computer, you can do quite a bit of customizing of your desktop by choosing your favorite colors and scenes, rearranging and adding icons, moving the Taskbar to a different location, hiding it from view, and so on.

-Although Windows makes use of the right-button key on the mouse, you will only use the left button for now.
+Although Windows makes use of the right-button key on the mouse, we will only use the left button for now.
 When we say to click on the mouse button, it will always mean the left one.
 A single click will often take you where you want to go, but if one click doesn't do anything, try a double click.
 (Double clicking means to press the left mouse button twice in rapid succession.
 If nothing seems to happen, you probably need to double click more rapidly.)
-Now move your mouse so the pointer touches the Start icon (don't click anything yet, just let the pointer rest somewhere on the icon).
-Notice that a label appears in a little rectangle telling you this is the Start icon.

-These floating labels will usually appear whenever the mouse cursor moves over an icon.
-They will then disappear after a few seconds so pay attention!
-Now that you have found the Start icon, click on it once and the Start menu will appear.
+Now click on the Start icon and the Start menu will appear.
 Your screen should look something like Figure 1-2.
 This is the basic Start menu.
 It can also be customized by adding your most often used programs to it.
 Without clicking anything yet, move the mouse pointer up and down the Start menu.
 As you encounter each item, it will become highlighted.
-Some of the items on the Start menu have little triangles on the right.
+Some of the items on the Start menu have little downward pointing arrows on the right.
 If one is present, that means there are more menus for that item.
-If you have used programs that saved files, the last ones you saved will show up on this menu.
-This is a quick way to get back to whatever you were working on recently, since one click will open that file and the applications program it belongs to.